ykakarap/kubecon-na-22-capi-lab/3-cluster-topology.md

 >           replicas: 1
 ```

 The above shows that we've added a new `MachineDeployment` called `md-1` (Our existing `MachineDeployment` is named `md-0`) to our new spec.
-By applying this modified spec to our kind management cluster we will initiate the creation of a new node, from this new node pool:
+By applying this modified spec to our kind management cluster we will initiate the creation of a new node from this new node pool:

 ```bash
 kubectl apply -f yamls/clusters/3-docker-cluster-one-second-worker-pool.yaml